-2.4.11 Local authority income support (bsa00_s)
+2.4.15 Local authority income support / social assistance (bsa00_s)

-Local authority income support is the last resource safety net for all persons and families whose net-of-tax income is less than a certain minimum level.
+Local authority income support / social assistance is the last resource safety net for all persons and families whose net-of-tax income is less than a certain minimum level.
 This minimum income level consists of basic amount and additional expenditures.
 The basic amount is designed to cover the costs of e.g. food, cloths, transport and minor health care costs.
 Additional expenditures may consist of reasonable housing costs, child day care fee etc. For income support a separate judgement on the claimant's whole economic situation is always done.
+Until 2016, social assistance was administered and paid by the local authorities (local authority income support).
 Since 2017, the basic amount is paid by the Finnish Social Insurance Institution.